-This item of the Agenda was not put to the vote as the minutes were drawn up by the Notary of Barcelona, José Javier Cuevas Castaño.
+There was no vote on this agenda item since the minutes were prepared by the notary public of Barcelona, José Javier Cuevas Castaño.

-E.9 Do the Articles of Incorporation establish a minimum number of shares required to attend the general shareholders' meeting?
+E.9.
+Do the Articles of Incorporation establish a minimum number of shares required to attend the general shareholders' meeting?